bup/bup/Documentation/bup-restore.md

 Whenever path metadata is available, `bup restore` will attempt to restore it.
 When restoring ownership, bup implements tar/rsync-like semantics.
-It will not try to restore the user unless running as root, and it will fall back to the numeric uid or gid whenever the metadata contains a user or group name that doesn't exist on the current system.
+It will normally prefer user and group names to uids and gids when they're available, but it will not try to restore the user unless running as root, and it will fall back to the numeric uid or gid whenever the metadata contains a user or group name that doesn't exist on the current system.
 The use of user and group names can be disabled via `--numeric-ids` (which can be important when restoring a chroot, for example), and as a special case, a uid or gid of 0 will never be remapped by name.
 Additionally, some systems don't allow setting a uid/gid that doesn't correspond with a known user/group.
 On those systems, bup will log an error for each relevant path.

+The `--map-user`, `--map-group`, `--map-uid`, `--map-gid` options may be used to adjust the available ownership information before any of the rules above are applied, but note that due to those rules, `--map-uid` and `--map-gid` will have no effect whenever a path has a valid user or group.
+In those cases, either `--numeric-ids` must be specified, or the user or group must be cleared by a suitable `--map-user foo=` or `--map-group foo=`.

 Hardlinks will also be restored when possible, but at least currently, no links will be made to targets outside the restore tree, and if the